 Pivot signal: Users confirm the problem exists, but when you solve it, they do not adopt the solution.
 They say "that's cool" and go back to their spreadsheet.
 This means either the problem is not painful enough to change behavior, or your solution creates more friction than the workaround.

 The test: Look at your customer development data.
 Are users describing workarounds that are expensive, time-consuming, or error-prone?
-If so, the problem is real and worth solving — you might just need a different solution.
+If so, the problem is real and worth solving.
+You might just need a different solution.
 If their workaround is "I Google it" or "I just skip that step," the problem is not painful enough.

 Signal 3: Unit Economics Trajectory